ondemandenv/ondemandenv.github.io/articles/skewer-problem-fake-engineering-ops.md

 permalink: /articles/skewer-problem-fake-engineering-ops/
 ---

-# The Skewer Problem: How Fake Engineering in Ops Hijacked the SDLC

 *They call it engineering.
 It's not.
 It's templated automation wrapped in the illusion of design.
 And it's choking the craft of software development.*

 ## The Great Inversion: From Support to Stranglehold